How to stencil a Buffalo Check pattern ANY surface with this stencil!

-This more traditional red and black painted Buffalo Check take turns out so well, and couldn’t be simpler to create!
+This more traditional red and black color combo turns out so well, and couldn’t be simpler to create!

 Shown: Fusion Mineral Paint’s Fort York Red

-2. After red is dry, apply the Buffalo Check stencil using black paint.
+2. After red is dry, apply the Buffalo Check pattern using black paint.

 Isn’t the outcome outstanding?!

 Fringe (sold separately) is a clever little add-on that offers a fringe styled edge to Buffalo Check to give you a table runner effect.

 Learn how to stencil with Fringe HERE

-Plaid Shirt (a 2 piece plaid stencil kit) is designed to mix and match with Buffalo Check, so you could achieve even more plaid designs!
+Plaid Shirt (a 2 piece plaid stencil kit) is designed to mix and match with Buffalo Check, so you can achieve even more plaid designs!

 Learn how to use Plaid Shirt HERE